What are scholarly & peer reviewed journals?

 SCImago Journal Rank attempts to provide objective rankings of journal titles according to their influence in the scholarly community.
 SCImago ranks journals based on the impact of papers they publish, accounting for the number of citations received and the ranking of journals where these citations came from.
 While ranking systems based on citation data rather than judgment are inevitably flawed (Hicks & Wolters, 2015), SCImago still provides a good overview of the most highly regarded journal titles according to discipline, sub-discipline and country.
 Provided are links to the highest ranked nursing journals nationally and internationally.

-CINAHL Plus with Full Text offers full-text of these following highly-ranked nursing & midwifery journals:
+CINAHL Ultimate offers full-text of these following highly-ranked nursing & midwifery journals:

 What is Open Access?